Skip to content

 RTMESSAGE_PAYLOAD_SIZE

 This setting controls the size of the data area in each message.
 This data area is used for message data that is small enough, such as integers, booleans and short strings.
 If the data that is sent with a message is bigger than the specified RTMESSAGE_PAYLOAD_SIZE, then dynamically allocated memory is used for storing the message data outside of the message itself.
+See Message Data Area for more information about the message data area.

 Default value: 100 (byte size of the message data area)